anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 * David von Oheimb became the editor.

-* Streamline wording, improve grammar, etc. throughout the text.
+* Streamline wording, consolidate terminology, improve grammar, etc.

 * Shift the emphasis towards supporting alternative enrollment protocols.

-* Update the title accordingly - prelimary change to be approved.
+* Update the title accordingly - preliminary change to be approved.

+* Move comments on EST and detailed application examples to informative annex.

+* Move the remaining text of section 3 as two new sub-sections of section 1.

 From IETF draft 03 -> IETF draft 04: